 - hosting unconferences, hackathons or edit-a-thons

 - streaming live events on the video wall

 - revealing hidden patterns in your data using high resolution visualization equipment

 - attending how-to workshops (such as video production)

 - exploring virtual reality technology

 - studying and playing with video games from the library’s collection

 Booking and information

 Booking a room

-The study rooms on the fifth floor can be booked though the Library booking system for a maximum of three hours.
+The study rooms on the fifth floor can be booked though the Library booking system for a maximum of two hours.

 100, Louis-Pasteur Private